Pisistratus: Exile and second period of power

-He was exiled for three to six years during which the agreement between the Pedieis (Plains) and the Paralioi (Coastal) fell apart.
-Soon after, in the year 556 BC or so, Megacles invited Pisistratus back for a return to power upon the condition he, Pisistratus, marry Megacles' daughter.
-According to Herodotus, the two men concocted a very creative method to rally the people of Athens back to Pisistratus' side.
+He was exiled for three to six years during which the agreement between the Pedieis (Plains) and the Paralioi (Coast) fell apart.
+Soon after, in the year 556 BC or so, Megacles invited Pisistratus back for a return to power upon the condition Pisistratus marry Megacles's daughter, Coesyra.
+According to Herodotus, the two men concocted a creative method to rally the people of Athens back to Pisistratus's side.
 A tall, almost six foot woman, Phye, from the deme or rural village of Paiania was selected to pose as the goddess Athena, by being dressed in full armour, riding in a chariot, and being counselled on how to portray the goddess.
 Heralds were sent ahead to announce that Athena herself was bringing Pisistratus back to her acropolis and that she exalted him above all other men.
 Word travelled fast to the people throughout the villages and even to those in the city believing that Phye was the goddess Athena and consequently, Pisistratus was welcomed back by the awestruck Athenians.

 How much of this story is based in facts versus an oral fabrication or exaggeration passed down to Herodotus is not entirely known.
-Lavelle writes that this story provides a Homer-type mythological tie-in to the connection between the gods and Greek heroes where Pisistratus' prior resume as a warrior and general would be viewed as heroic and furthermore, Pisistratus would be viewed in a similar manner as the Greek hero Odysseus, who was viewed as cunning and having a special relationship with Athena.
+Lavelle writes that this story provides a Homer-type mythological tie-in to the connection between the gods and Greek heroes where Pisistratus's prior resume as a warrior and general would be viewed as heroic and furthermore, Pisistratus would be viewed in a similar manner as the Greek hero Odysseus, who was viewed as cunning and having a special relationship with Athena.
 It is debated to what extent this staged event impacted the return of many to his side.
 Krentz postulates that the story should be viewed in the context of a premeditated performance of Athena returning to the temple dedicated to her.
 While some argue that the general public believed he had won the favour of the goddess, others instead put forward the idea that the public were aware that he was using the chariot ride as a political manoeuvre, drawing comparisons between himself and the ancient kings of Athens.